12 Allston-Brighton Groups Awarded Grants

-CHESTNUT HILL, MA (9-17-09) -- On Monday, September 14, Boston College President William P. Leahy, SJ, and Boston Mayor Thomas M. Menino presented checks to eight Allston/Brighton groups selected as recipients of the Spring 2009 Allston/Brighton-Boston College Community Fund grant award ceremony held at the Veronica Smith Multi-Service Senior Center in Brighton on March 16.
+CHESTNUT HILL, MA (3-20-12) – Boston College President William P. Leahy, SJ, and Boston Mayor Thomas M. Menino presented 12 Allston-Brighton groups with a total of more than $28,000 in grants at the Allston/Brighton-Boston College Community Fund grant award ceremony held at the Veronica Smith Multi-Service Senior Center in Brighton on March 16.

 Gardner Pilot Academy